 - Now you should remove the app’s service files.
 Again you need the Finder, but this time go to the hidden Library folder.
 Learn three ways of how to get to the Library folder.

 - Here in the service files’ subfolders, you will find MKVToolNix support items.
 Check the following subfolders for them and delete them:

 Congratulations!
 You have uninstalled MKVToolNix.

 Please note, there is a much quicker way to uninstall applications which have a bundle ID.
 You can do it with just two clicks if you use App Cleaner & Uninstaller.
-It is a user-friendly removal tool available for free from the App Store.
+It is a user-friendly removal tool, which provides a free trial.
 It allows uninstalling applications safely, managing extensions and even finding the leftovers of apps that you have removed before but haven’t deleted their caches.
 All you need to do is to scan your apps, select applications or unneeded service files and click the Remove button.
 Try it now and give us your feedback in the comments below.